BedrockSolutions/factomd-api-proxy/README.md

 given a strong cert/key pair.

-* **Health check support:** The `GET /` endpoint performs tests on the underlying factomd instance.
-This allows the API to work correctly with cloud provider infrastructure, such as the Cloudflare and Google Cloud load balancers.
+* **Health check support:** The `GET /` endpoint performs tests on the underlying factomd instance and returns a detailed diagnostic payload.
+This allows the API to work correctly with cloud provider load balancers, and streamlines the development of monitoring infrastructure.

 * **Strict protocol operation:** Only a very narrow range of HTTP verbs and URIs are passed through to factomd, increasing security.